 Lot.
 “Lot” means a single parcel of developed or undeveloped land.

 Multifamily dwelling.
 “Multifamily dwelling” means a structure containing three (3) or more dwelling units.

+Municipality.
+“Municipality” means a city or a town, excluding all unorganized and deorganized townships, plantations, and towns that have delegated administration of land use controls to the Maine Land Use Planning Commission pursuant to 12 M.R.S. §682(1).

 Potable.
 “Potable” means safe for drinking as defined by the U.S. Environmental Protection Agency’s (EPA) Drinking Water Standards and Health Advisories Table and Maine’s interim drinking water standards for six different perfluoroalkyl and polyfluoroalkyl substances (PFAS), Resolve 2021 Chapter 82, Resolve, To Protect Consumers of Public Drinking Water by Establishing Maximum Contaminant Level for Certain Substances and Contaminants.

 Principal structure.
 "Principal structure" means a structure in which the main or primary use of the structure is conducted.
-For purposes of this rule, principal structure does not include commercial buildings.Restrictive covenant.
+For purposes of this rule, principal structure does not include commercial buildings.

+Quadplex.
+“Quadplex” means a structure containing 4 (four) dwelling units.

+Residential use.
+“Residential use” means a use permitted in an area by a municipal legislative body to be used for human habitation.
+Residential uses may include single-family, duplex, triplex, quadplex, and other multifamily housing; condominiums; time-share units; and apartments.
+For purposes of this rule, the following uses are not included under this definition, unless otherwise allowed in local ordinance: (1) Dormitories; (2) Congregate living facilities; (3) Campgrounds, campsites, hotels, motels, beds and breakfasts, or other types of lodging accommodations; and (4) Transient housing or short-term rentals.

+Restrictive covenant.
 “Restrictive covenant” means a provision in a deed, or other covenant conveying real property, restricting the use of the land.

 Setback requirements.
 “Setback requirements” mean the minimum horizontal distance from a lot line, shoreline, or road to the nearest part of a structure, or other regulated object or area as defined in local ordinance.